uadmin/uadmin-docs/dapi.rst

 """"""""""""""""""
 `Back to Top (Model Methods)`_

 APIDisabledAdd controls the data API's disabled for add commands.
+The purpose of this model function is to disable add access to an assigned model regardless of the user privilege so even if you are logged in as admin, you are still not permitted to add the records in the assigned model because it is disabled.
+By default, APIDisabledAdd returns **false**.

 Structure: